ibm-cloud-docs/cis/logpull.md

 ibmcloud cis logpull DNS_DOMAIN_ID --available-fields
 ```

-Fields are passed as a comma separated list.
+Fields are passed as a comma-separated list.
 For example, to have "ZoneID" and "RayID", use:

 ```
 ibmcloud cis logpull DNS_DOMAIN_ID --start 2019-01-02T01:00:00+00:00 --end 2019-01-02T01:00:00+00:00 --fields ZoneId,RayID